Vdondeti5461/DatabaseProject_CS5040/README.md

-# Financial Trading Database System
+# Financial Trading Application Database System

 ## Project Overview
 This project represents a comprehensive database system designed for financial trading applications.
 It encompasses a robust set of PL/SQL scripts that create a complete schema with tables, procedures, functions, triggers, packages, indexes, and their respective use cases.
 It's ideal for anyone looking to understand or implement a database system for financial services, trading platforms, or similar applications.